kongkrog/isat-profile-customizer/README.md

 If are there any features / bugs that you want to tell me, please ping me in ISAT discord server @kongkrog.

+Also if there is any copyright stuff that you found in this, please ping me so I can remove it.

 ### Usage
 Please use the link above to avoid downloading this repo.
 Else download this repo and run the html file for usage.